CSCI - Computer Science/Programming

 PREREQUISITE: Graduating Senior.
 (F, Sp) Students participate in activities that help measure how well program outcomes are being met

-PREREQUISITE: CSCI 482R.
-(Sp) The second part of a senior capstone sequence for the interdisciplinary option.
+PREREQUISITE: ESOF 322.
+(Sp) The senior capstone course for the Computer Science B.S. interdisciplinary option.
 Students undertake an interdisciplinary project and present their results through a written paper, a poster, a working prototype, and an oral presentation

 CSCI 490R Undergraduate Research: 1-6 Credits (1 Other)